ProjectCloudApp/TeamNameMissing/README.md

 # **MyBMIUSR**
-#### This is an app built by using MIT app inventor.The biggest purpose of this app is to urge current young people to become healthier people。
+#### This is an app built by using MIT app inventor.The biggest purpose of this app is to urge current young people to become healthier people.

 <br />